ThisIsJorgeLima/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Answer:

-Our runtime for our third analysis is a runtime of O(n): This uses recursion, which calculates the number of ears for n bunnies.
-If the number of bunnies were to increase, our recursive calls would increase as well.
+Our runtime for this first analysis is a runtime of  O(n) because we have a while loop, which signifies the number of our inputs to increase, which will increase the number of operations.

 b)  sum = 0
     for i in range(n):